pzivich/Delicatessen/docs/Reference/index.rst

 documentation for the general M-Estimator procedure. *Estimating Equations* details the built-in estimating equations that come with ``delicatessen``.

-For a more narrative-driven description of M-Estimation and how to use ``delicatessen``, please see the side-bar.
+For a more narrative-driven description of M-Estimation and how to use ``delicatessen``, please see the corresponding sections.

 .. toctree::